johanbrandhorst/blog/content/post/gopherjs-client-grpc-server-2.md

 +++
 date = "2017-04-12"
-title = "GopherJS Client and gRPC Server - Part 2" description = "A guide to implementing a GopherJS frontend to a gRPC backend exposed over HTTP via the gRPC-gateway" tags = [ "golang", "protobuf", "grpc", "grpc-gateway", "gopherjs" ] categories = [
+title = "GopherJS Client and gRPC Server - Part 2" subtitle ="A guide to implementing a GopherJS frontend to a gRPC backend exposed over HTTP via the gRPC-gateway" tags = [ "golang", "protobuf", "grpc", "grpc-gateway", "gopherjs" ]
-  "Programming",
-]
 +++
 ## Implement the server